Athxrv05/Aminjash32/README.md

 - 👀 I’m interested in web development and software devlopment
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on website buiding to gain some experience
-- 📫 How to reach me Email:aminjash42@gmail.com
+- 📫 How to reach me Email : aminjash42@gmail.com

 <!---
 Aminjash32/Aminjash32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.